 We value the unique perspectives and experiences that international students bring to the graduate programs at the McCoy College of Business.
 If you are an international student interested in completing your master's degree at Texas State University, an AACSB-International accredited institution, please read the information below carefully and apply at your earliest convenience.
-International students are welcome to apply for any of the McCoy graduate programs including the Full-Time Cohort MBA, the Flex MBA, MAcy, MSAIT, MSHRM, MSDAIS or MSMRA degree programs.
+International students are welcome to apply for any of the McCoy graduate programs.

 International Student Requirements

-The application process to any of the McCoy Graduate Programs (MBA, MAcy, MSAIT, MSHRM, MSDAIS, MSMRA) is slightly different for international students.
+The application process to the McCoy Graduate Programs is slightly different for international students.
 The six-step application process is the same for all students, both domestic and international, but international students have additional testing requirements (see section below regarding the TOEFL/IELTS requirements).
 There may also be a slightly different requirement regarding your transcripts, depending on where you earned your undergraduate degree.

 Application Deadlines for International Students

-International students wishing to start in the spring semester (early January) are required to complete the ApplyTexas portion of the application no later than October 1.
-All supporting documentation is due no later than October 15.
-Supporting documentation includes all transcripts from all colleges and universities attended, TOEFL/IELTS, GMAT/GRE, essays, resume, letters of recommendation and (optional) cover letter.
-No exceptions will be made to the October 15 deadline.
+International students wishing to start in the spring semester (early January) are required to complete Part 1 of the application no later than October 1.
+All supporting documents (Part 2) are due no later than October 15.
+Supporting documentation includes all transcripts from all colleges and universities attended, TOEFL/IELTS, GMAT/GRE, essays, resume, letters of recommendation and (optional) statement of purpose.

 The "Priority Deadline" (January 15) allows students who are accepted to one of the McCoy graduate business programs to apply for scholarships and/or fellowships prior to beginning the program in the fall.
 If you meet the Priority Deadline you will then be given instructions on how to apply for scholarships and/or fellowships.
 This application is separate from your application to the program.

 International students who wish to take advantage of the Priority Deadline must complete their entire application prior to January 15.
-There is no extension or buffer period.
-The completed application includes the ApplyTexas online form (including the required fee), all transcripts from all colleges and universities attended, TOEFL/IELTS, GMAT/GRE, essays, resume, letters of recommendation and (optional) cover letter.
-International applicants who miss the Priority Deadline will still be eligible to complete their application prior to the regular deadline.
+The completed application includes Part 1(online form + application fee), all transcripts from all colleges and universities attended, TOEFL/IELTS, GMAT/GRE, essays, resume, letters of recommendation and (optional) statement of purpose.
+International applicants who miss the Priority Deadline will still be eligible to complete their application prior to the regular fall deadline.

-International students wishing to start in the fall semester (late August) are required to complete the ApplyTexas portion of the application no later than July 1.
-All supporting documentation is due no later than July 15.
-Supporting documentation includes all transcripts from all colleges and universities attended, TOEFL/IELTS, essays, resume, letters of recommendation and (optional) cover letter.
+International students wishing to start in the fall semester (late August) are required to complete Part 1 of the application no later than June 1.
+All supporting documents are due no later than June 15.
+Supporting documentation includes all transcripts from all colleges and universities attended, TOEFL/IELTS, essays, resume, letters of recommendation and (optional) statement of purpose.